 - Pour into a martini glass and drop in an olive for garnish.

 - Save the world from Goldfinger.

 Piña coladas are synonymous with relaxing in the summer sun.
 So, if you want to enjoy this, but keep it sober, what are you to do?
-Luckily, unlike the martini, there are a bunch of ingredients, making it easier to cover the lack of liquor.
+Luckily, unlike the martini, a piña colada has a bunch of ingredients ingredients in it, making it easier to cover the lack of liquor.
 In fact, many people already enjoy it virgin.

-Luckily, unlike the martini, there are a bunch of ingredients, making it easier to cover the lack of liquor.
+Luckily, unlike the martini, a piña colada has a bunch of ingredients ingredients in it, making it easier to cover the lack of liquor.